KZL358/Polarisation-Singularities/Video/Readme.md

 - Does not recompute the field.
 - Only handles visualisation and video writing.
 - Fast once frames are available.
+- The L-points are less stable because of the interpolation procedure.
+We aim to fix that in future reports.

 ---